GoogleFeud/ts-runtime-checks/README.md

 #### Num<{min, max, type}>

-More detailed number requirements.
 Allows you to check if the number is greater than / less than an amount, or if it's a floating point or an integer.

 ```ts
 const someNum = 50;